 Assessing the impacts of climate change on fish stocks

-Climate change will produce physical and biogeochemical changes in the ocean, influencing tuna through shifts in spawning conditions, habitat suitability and the distribution of food resources.
+Climate change will produce physical and biogeochemical changes in the ocean, influencing tuna through shifts in spawning conditions, the suitability of habitat and the distribution of food.
 The best habitats for tuna are influenced by temperature, oxygen, prey and predators.

-This means fishing grounds can ‘move’, fish move deeper, fish change in abundance, the proportions of tuna and bycatch change, and shore facilities are affected by sea-level rise or cyclones.
+This means that fishing grounds can “move”, fish may move deeper, or change in abundance, the proportion of tuna to bycatch may change, and shore facilities may be affected by rising sea levels or cyclones.

-The Pacific Community, supported by OFMP, researches the effects of climate change on tuna fish stocks.
-They examine climate change forecasts and assess the vulnerability of the region and its oceanic fisheries to such impacts.
-Catch and therefore revenue can fluctuate with El Nino – La Nina phases.
+The Pacific Community, supported by OFMP, researches the effects of climate change on tuna stocks.
+They examine climate-change forecasts and assess the vulnerability of the region and its oceanic fisheries to such impacts.
+Catch, and therefore revenue, can fluctuate with El Niño and La Niña phases.

 Pacific Community researchers: